Fade BG Image

 "Is this the 'certain something' you wanted to make?"

-"This is the first step.
-Now we shape it and add a switch… Oh right, the magic-item shop's device had a switch — I'll replicate that."
+"This is just the first step.
+Now I need to shape it and add a switch… Oh right, that device I bought at the magic-item shop had a switch — I'll replicate that."

 Wooden massager: complete!